latinos/PlotsConfigurations/Configurations/WH_SS/Full2016nano_STXS_1p1/README.md

-Intructions to run the ggH HTXS analysis for 2017
+Intructions to run the WHSS STXS analysis for 2016

 Make the shapes: